wp-plugins/wp-classified/README.txt

 2) Upload 'wpClassified/' folder to your './wp-content/plugins/' directory
 3) Login to the administration and go to "admin panel/plugins" and activate the plugin
 4) Go to the "Manage" tab of your WP.
-You have now there a new tab called "WP-Classified Admin" to configure the plugin.
+You have now there a new tab called "wpClassified Admin" to configure the plugin.

 Make sure the folder images have the correct writing permissions.